mallasujith/FWC-IITH/Vaman_ESP32/README.md

    pip3 install platformio <br>
    pio lib --global install "stempedia/DabbleESP32" <br>
    .pio/build/esp32doit-devkit-v1/firmware.bin <br>
-3) After performing the first step, a setup file will be created.
+4) After performing the first step, a setup file will be created. or if you perform step 2 and 3 you can skip the 4th step.
-4) In the setup file There will be
+5) In the setup file There will be